Summary of significant accounting policies

 Principles of Consolidation and Basis of Presentation

-The accompanying consolidated financial statements include the accounts of the Company and entities in which it has a controlling financial interest.
-Those entities include the Company's wholly-owned subsidiary, ADGE and a joint venture, American DG New York, LLC, or ADGNY, in which ADGE holds a 51.0% interest.
+The accompanying consolidated financial statements include our accounts and the accounts of the entities in which we have a controlling financial interest.
+Those entities include our wholly-owned subsidiary, ADGE and a joint venture, American DG New York, LLC, or ADGNY, in which ADGE holds a 51.0% interest.
 As the controlling partner, all major decisions in respect of ADGNY are made by ADGE in accordance with the joint venture agreement.
 The interests in the individual underlying energy system projects in ADGNY vary between ADGE and its joint venture partner.
 The noncontrolling interest and distributions are determined based on economic ownership.
-The economic ownership is calculated by the amount invested by the Company and the noncontrolling partner in each site.
-Each quarter, the Company calculates a year-to-date profit/loss for each site that is part of ADGNY and the noncontrolling interest percent of economic ownership in each site is applied to determine the noncontrolling interest share in the profit/loss.
+The economic ownership is calculated by the amount invested by us and the noncontrolling partner in each site.
+Each quarter, we calculate a year-to-date profit/loss for each site that is part of ADGNY and the noncontrolling interest percent of economic ownership in each site is applied to determine the noncontrolling interest share in the profit/loss.
 The same methodology is used to determine quarterly distributions of available cash to the noncontrolling interest partner.
-On the Company’s balance sheet, noncontrolling interest represents the joint venture partner’s investment in ADGNY, plus its share of after tax profits less any cash distributions.
-ADGE owned a controlling 51.0% legal and economic interest in ADGNY as of December 31, 2018.
+On our balance sheet, noncontrolling interest represents the joint venture partner’s investment in ADGNY, plus its share of after tax profits less any cash distributions.
+ADGE owned a controlling 51.0% legal and economic interest in ADGNY as of December 31, 2020.

-Investments in partnerships and companies in which the Company does not have a controlling financial interest but where we have significant influence are accounted for under the equity method.
+Investments in partnerships and companies in which we do not have a controlling financial interest but where we have significant influence, if any, are accounted for under the equity method.